Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots

 \section{Abstract}

-The additional degrees of freedom and missing counterparts in nature make designing locomotion capabilities for wheeled-legged robots more challenging.
-We propose a whole-body model predictive controller as a single task formulation that simultaneously optimizes wheel and torso motions.
-Due to the real-time joint velocity and ground reaction force optimization based on a kinodynamic model, our approach accurately captures the real robot's dynamics and automatically discovers complex and dynamic motions cumbersome to hand-craft through heuristics.
-Thanks to the single set of parameters for all behaviors, whole-body optimization makes online gait sequence adaptation possible.
-Aperiodic gait sequences are automatically found through kinematic leg utilities without the need for predefined contact and lift-off timings.
-Also, this enables us to reduce the cost of transport of wheeled-legged robots significantly.
-Our experiments demonstrate highly dynamic motions on a quadrupedal robot with non-steerable wheels in challenging indoor and outdoor environments.
-Herewith, we verify that a single task formulation is key to reveal the full potential of wheeled-legged robots.
+Our paper proposes a model predictive controller as a single-task formulation that simultaneously optimizes wheel and torso motions.
+This online joint velocity and ground reaction force optimization integrates a kinodynamic model of a wheeled quadrupedal robot.
+It defines the single rigid body dynamics along with the robot's kinematics while treating the wheels as moving ground contacts.
+With this approach, we can accurately capture the robot's rolling constraint and dynamics, enabling automatic discovery of hybrid maneuvers without needless motion heuristics.
+The formulation's generality through the simultaneous optimization over the robot's whole-body variables allows for a single set of parameters and makes online gait sequence adaptation possible.
+Aperiodic gait sequences are automatically found through kinematic leg utilities without the need for predefined contact and lift-off timings, reducing the cost of transport by up to \unit[85]{\%}.
+Our experiments demonstrate dynamic motions on a quadrupedal robot with non-steerable wheels in challenging indoor and outdoor environments.
+The paper's findings contribute to evaluating a decomposed, i.e., sequential optimization of wheel and torso motion, and single-task motion planner with a novel quantity, the prediction error, which describes how well a receding horizon planner can predict the robot’s future state.
+To this end, we report an improvement of up to \unit[71]{\%} using our proposed single-task approach, making fast locomotion feasible and revealing wheeled-legged robots' full potential.